 Let the record show…

 Clinical record keeping is unfortunately one of those dreaded risk management topics.
 Guild Insurance understands that it isn’t the most interesting of topics for health practitioners to spend time thinking and talking about.
-However, it is incredibly important, and Guild’s experience suggests many health practitioners would benefit from learning more about good record keeping.
+However, it’s incredibly important, and Guild’s experience suggests many health practitioners would benefit from learning more about good record keeping.

 Clinical records and insurance claims